hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 <b>
-                    Only use the buider to create transactions
+                    Only use the builder to create transactions
                 </b>
             </td>
         </tr>